danzar/net_sdk/NetSDK/ReadMe.txt

 Configure the build script:
 ---------------------------
 In AriaSDK.build:
-	1. set up the property name="wsdlURL" value to the above complete-doc_literal_wrapped.wsdl address.
+	1. set up the property name="wsdlURLComplete" value to the above complete-doc_literal_wrapped.wsdl address.
+	2. set up the property name="wsdlURLObjectQuery" value to the integration_services-doc_literal_wrapped.wsdl address.
-	2. set the "endpointAddress" to the class dispatcher, ex: https://secure.future.stage.ariasystems.net/api/ws/api_ws_class_dispatcher.php.
+	3. set up the property name="endpointAddressComplete" value to the class dispatcher for Aria Complete API, e.g.: https://secure.future.stage.ariasystems.net/api/ws/api_ws_class_dispatcher.php.
+	4. set up the property name="endpointAddressObjectQuery" value to the class dispatcher for Aria Object Query API, e.g.: https://secure.unstable.qa.ariasystems.net/api/AriaQuery/objects.php.
+--	5. set up the property name="endpointAddressAdminTools" value to the class dispatcher for Aria Admin Tools API, e.g.: https://admintools.unstable.qa.ariasystems.net/index.php/Dispatcher/index.
+(Only used to update the value in Web.config (located in \src\UIProjects\AriaSampleApps))
-	3. modify the property name="solution.dir" value to point to the solution directory on the build machine.
+	6. modify the property name="solution.dir" value to point to the solution directory on the build machine.
-	4. modify the property name="devenv.dir" value to point to the directory where the devenv executeable resides on the build machine.
+	7. modify the property name="devenv.dir" value to point to the directory where the devenv executeable resides on the build machine.

 Run Go.Bat - You may need to do this as an administrator if on Vista or Windows 7 (open command prompt as administrator, navigate to directory containing go.bat and then execute this bat file) it will run the build process in ARIASDK.Build
 If the build passes it will let you know, otherwise the error will be output to the command prompt.
-Upon successfull completion, the build/Release/dist folder will contain the installer msi.
+Upon successfull completion, the build/Release folder will contain the required DLLs.

 Build file
 ----------